 So, reduce the risk by minimising your time in the sun by wearing a well-formulated sunscreen and covering up with protective clothing once you have been out in the sun for more than a few hours and vitally important in risk reduction.

 6. But my makeup has an SPF?
-Is that enough?
+Isn’t that enough?

-Many makeup formulations have some sun protection, which is excellent but rarely enough.
-Look for sunscreens that not only have an SPF rating of at least 15+ but are broad spectrum.
+Many makeup formulations have some sun protection, which is excellent but rarely enough as they do not always block the full spectrum.
+Look for makeup with sunscreen that not only has an SPF rating of at least 15+ but are broad spectrum.

 7. Should I wear sunscreen 365 days of the year?